The Confirmation Bias: Why People See What They Want to See

 — From “Mistakes Were Made (but Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts

 Overall, examples of the confirmation bias appear in various domains.
-These examples illustrate the various different ways in which it can affect people, and show that this bias is highly prevalent, including among trained professionals who are often assumed to assess information in a purely rational manner.
+These examples illustrate the various ways in which it can affect people, and show that this bias is highly prevalent, including among trained professionals who are often assumed to assess information in a purely rational manner.

 Psychology and causes of the confirmation bias